-In WCA3A, we observed a total of 276 independent observations of survival across the two sites and season.
+In WCA3A, we observed a total of 276 independent observations of survival across the sites and seasons.
 After 24 hours, 240 snails survived, 21 snails were left empty, 3 snails had been crushed/peeled, 3 snails died on tethers, and 2 were missing.
 Only small snails were tethered, and daily survival for these small sizes was higher (0.892) than those in LILA (0.821).

 The size-dependency of FAS survival changed with seasons.
 The top four models (cumulative weight = 0.95) for predicting daily survival probability included SL, Season, and the interaction between Length and Season (Table S2).
 The top model did not include any additional variables, but the next three best models (ΔAIC ≤ 2.74) included combinations of spatial factors.
 The parameter values for the spatial factors appeared to provide little additional predictive capacity (parameter p-values ≥ 0.276) to survival, so we restricted interpretation to the size and season parameters (Figure 3).
 During the dry season, FAS daily survival probability increased with size (z = 2.667: p = 0.008; Figure 3), but in the wet season, daily survival probability was size independent (z = -0.902: p = 0.367; Figure 3).
 Small juvenile snails (< 10 mm SL) survived better in the wet season than the dry season (Figure 3).